 Some aspects of the source code are not ready yet, and publishing partially completed stuff has no real value in this particular context.
 But, it will be here:

-The STL files (zip file) are ready now. (unfortunately Github does not support files of significant sizes, I am looking for better persistent hosting options).
+The STL files (zip file) for the beta are ready now. (unfortunately Github does not support files of significant sizes).

-There is a list of replacement parts and their part numbers etc. in the manual.
+There will be a list of replacement parts and their part numbers etc. in the manual.

 The TW4 is open source, with all files and the firmware licensed under the CC BY-NC-SA 4.0, which allows non-commercial use without a license.
 If you want to make and sell them, talk to us first.
 The source code is provided for the purpose of enabling maintenance and as part of the strategy to eliminate the incentive for planned obsolescence, not to enable cloning of complete devices.
-If you would like to print your own unit, we can come to an agreement.
+If you would like to print your own unit for personal use, we can come to an agreement, but I would recommend the kit, I plan on making kits.